-- (1) To protect human life, health and property; - (2) To minimize expenditure of public money and costly flood damage control projects; - (3) To minimize the need for rescue and relief efforts associated with flooding and generally undertaken at the expense of the general public; - (4) To minimize prolonged business and farming interruptions; - (5) To minimize damage to public facilities and utilities such as water and gas mains, electric telephone and sewer lines, streets, and bridges located in areas of special flood hazard; - (6) To help maintain a stable tax base by providing for the sound use and development of areas of special flood hazard so as to minimize future flood blight areas; - (7) To ensure that potential buyers are notified that property is in an area of special flood hazard; and - (8) To ensure that those who occupy the areas of special flood hazard participate, along with government, in assuming responsibility for their actions. - (9) To allow individuals to protect their life, health, and property when it is done in accordance with all applicable laws and regulations. - (10) Implement applicable recommendations of Skokomish River Comprehensive Flood Hazard Management Plan, Draft Lower South Fork and Upper Skokomish River Hydraulic and Geomorphic Analysis, Discussion of Skokomish River Flood and Avulsion Hazards and South Fork of the Skokomish River and Vance Creek Hydraulic and Geomorphic Analysis and Recommendations for Action and Channel Migration Zone Study and Dike Observation report for the Skokomish River. - (11) Provide for continued eligibility for FEMA-National Flood Insurance Program
+- (1) To protect human life, health and property; - (2) To minimize expenditure of public money and costly flood damage control projects;

+- (3) To minimize the need for rescue and relief efforts associated with flooding and generally undertaken at the expense of the general public; - (4) To minimize prolonged business and farming interruptions; - (5) To minimize damage to public facilities and utilities such as water and gas mains, electric telephone and sewer lines, streets, and bridges located in areas of special flood hazard; - (6) To help maintain a stable tax base by providing for the sound use and development of areas of special flood hazard so as to minimize future flood blight areas; - (7) To ensure that potential buyers are notified that property is in an area of special flood hazard; and - (8) To ensure that those who occupy the areas of special flood hazard participate, along with government, in assuming responsibility for their actions. - (9) To allow individuals to protect their life, health, and property when it is done in accordance with all applicable laws and regulations. - (10) Implement applicable recommendations of Skokomish River Comprehensive Flood Hazard Management Plan. - (11) Provide for continued eligibility for National Flood Insurance Program